Yogeshdataanalytstuk/Custom_training_Tesseract/trainoutput/README.md

 - All the required files for model generation will be saved here.
--The file named ending with .trainedfile is the trained model on the custom data set.
+- The file named ending with .trainedfile is the trained model on the custom data set.